What is Ketamine-Assisted Therapy?

 Upon reentering waking consciousness, there will often be much to process, and not all of it will make immediate sense.
 This initial stage of returning and remembering is a vital aspect of KAT, where insights can be brought back, processed, and digested into takeaways that can be implemented into one’s daily life.
 Having a therapist familiar with these journeys and their integration to share one’s journey with can significantly enhance the long-term impact of the ketamine experience along with helping find one’s equilibrium and sense of feeling grounded after coming back from such a profound journey.

-After your KAT sessions, you may wish to participate in stand-alone integration sessions in which we will help you integrate your experience during the ketamine session, discuss how you responded to the medicine, and determine an individualized course of treatment moving forward.
+You may wish to participate in stand-alone integration sessions in which we will help you integrate your experience during the ketamine session, discuss how you responded to the medicine, and determine an individualized course of treatment moving forward.
 Generally, multiple ketamine sessions are required to experience lasting effects.
 We recommend a commitment to a minimum of 3 sessions, as this medicine tends to have a cumulative effect and is most beneficial after multiple treatments.
 Still, you and your therapist will determine the exact number of KAT sessions based on need.
 Please contact us directly for more detailed information and to answer any questions you might have.

-Jordon Stanford LMFT-A holds a Bachelor of Fine Arts degree in Photography from Texas State University and a Masters in Counseling from St. Edward's University with a focus on Marriage and Family Therapy.
+Jordon holds a Bachelor of Fine Arts degree in Photography from Texas State University and a Masters in Counseling from St. Edward’s University with a focus on Marriage and Family Therapy.
 He is a Licensed Marriage and Family Therapist Associate.
 He is also training with the Multi-disciplinary Association for Psychedelic Studies to do MDMA Assisted Psychotherapy for PTSD.

 Jordon is personally experienced with various psychedelic medicines, including ketamine, as well as spontaneous transcendent experiences.
 He has also worked with a diverse group of shamans and medicine practitioners.
 He practices Bikram Yoga, meditation, running, and extended plunges in freezing water.